ASU-Ziyi-Zhang/cav_pcc_evaluation/README.md

 ## File Contents Structure
-Compiled autonomous vehicle controllers are generated in **codegen/** folder

 The main source files to execute the CAV controllers are located in the **src/** folder

 Simulation analysis scripts are located in **scripts/** folder

 Simulation output data will be generated into a local **<scenario\>/output/** folder

-Simulation saved plots will be generated into a local **figures/** folder

-Various helper scripts for adjusting the simulations are located in **tools/** folder

-Everything-in-the-loop (XIL) extended framework scripts are located in **ext/**

-Uncalibrated and nominal scenarios are located in **dev/** folder

 ## Dependencies
     - Python